Programming AAC Systems for Gestalt Language Processors: Addressing Misconceptions

 Programming AAC systems for gestalt language processors requires an understanding of their unique language development, and of the child themself to ensure that it is set up in an individualized and meaningful way.
 By addressing misconceptions, we can create communication systems that not only support gestalt language processors in their current stage but also facilitate their growth toward flexible and original language use.

-Want to learn more in-depth information about how to support gestalt language processors?
+Want to learn more in-depth information about how to support gestalt language processors who use or may benefit from AAC?

 Take me to Meaningfulspeech.com